40+ [REAL-TIME] Web API Interview Questions and Answers

 Our Web API Interview Questions & Answers will not only help you deal with the toughest of the Web API interview questions, but also guide you in dealing with every technical question related individually, be it HTTP, ASP.NET Web API, Resources and URIs, WCF vs ASP.NET Web API etc. These 50+ Web API Interview Questions & Answers are created by the best in the business and help you in achieving your dreams of getting the Web API Developer job you have always aspired for.

-1.Why is the Web API important?
+1.What makes the Web API crucial?

 Ans: